aardappel/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This prints `3`, and is a convenient shortcut for `mat[pos.y][pos.x]`.
 Note how
-it uses the last element to index with first, this is because in code an other
+it uses the last element to index with first, this is because in code and other
 places 2d arrays are usually most naturally thought of as row-major.

 ### Mathematical Operators